Chapter 39 BWV 171 Gott, wie dein Name, so ist auch dein Ruhm

 1) tonic to dominant (exposition)

-2) contrasting keys, mainly minor (development)
+2) contrasting keys, frequently mainly in minor modes (development)

 3) mainly tonic (recapitulation).